-Residential and inpatient programs will total up to 30-90 days depending on your individual needs.
+Residential and inpatient programs will total up to 30 to 90 days, depending on your individual needs.
 Some people need more extensive care than others, especially when dealing with co-occurring disorders or polydrug use.

 Although the benefits and extensive therapy methods used in residential can help with maintaining sobriety, it is imperative to complete the whole continuum of care to get everything you need out of treatment in a safe and effective environment.

 Outpatient programs range in duration, but they are relatively easy to complete.
-You will start off by attending three hour sessions for about three days a week—slowly decreasing the hours spent there and the number of days you are required to attend.
+You will start by attending three-hour sessions for about three days a week—slowly decreasing the hours spent there and the number of days you are required to attend.
 These programs typically last anywhere up to 12 weeks, depending on your individual needs.

 Also, individual therapy can help you get through some of life’s obstacles and prevent relapse.

 Unfortunately, relapse is common, but it does not need to be a part of your recovery process.
 Preventing relapse is possible, and it can be achieved by following suggestions and trusting the recovery process.